lucidworks/lucidworks-view/README.md

 ```

 ## Configuration
-In order to configure the application you can use the settings in the FUSION_CONFIG.js in this file.
+When you do `npm start` the first time, a copy of FUSION_CONFIG.sample.js is made onto FUSION_CONFIG.js.
+Once that is created you can modify that (FUSION_CONFIG.js) and watch the app change in realtime in the browser.
+BrowserSync will reload the app with the new configuration every time you save.